 I have made plenty of mistakes as a business owner, all business owners make mistakes.
 However, there are certain mistakes that I see business owners make over and over again, like clockwork.
 I have compiled a list of Five of those common mistakes that I have seen repeatedly – there are more than five mistakes that I see routinely, but I want to focus on just the following five.
 Perhaps something will sound familiar, and reading this may help you in some way.

 Perhaps you have heard the old phrase “The man who represents himself has a fool for a client”.
-While I understand and appreciate that folks want to save time and money, and want to handle things themselves, the bottom line is this: Hiring an attorney is almost always less expensive than NOT hiring one.
+While I understand and appreciate that folks want to save time and money, and want to handle things themselves, the bottom line is this: NOT HIRING an attorney is almost always more expensive than HIRING one.
 Every single week, without fail, I meet with people that have unnecessarily cost themselves a lot of time, money, and frustration, by trying to do it themselves.
-Saving $200 to have an attorney review a simple contract is now costing them several thousand, due to mistakes that would have been caught.
-The services of a good attorney will save you time and money.
+The business owner saved a few bucks NOT hiring an attorney to review a simple contract; however, important nuances were missed, which are now costing them a lot more.
+Meanwhile, those items could have been noticed and dealt with in advance by an experienced contract attorney.
+The services of a good attorney will almost always save you time and money.

 Not talking with their CPA